spycherf/creeps/creeps_game_rules.md

 - Tier 1: **Potion of Healing** (A♥).
 Heals the hero for 1 HP.
 - Tier 2: **Ankh of Reincarnation** (A♣).
 Brings the hero back to life with 2 HP and no mana.
 If the hero was defeated during another card's turn, this item may be used at the start of the hero's next turn.
 - Tier 3: **Book of the Dead** (A♠).
-Summons a skeleton with 1 HP (cannot be modified by bonuses).
-It immediately deals 1 damage to a target.
+Summons a skeleton with 1 HP, which immediately deals 1 damage to a target.
 If summoned before the hero’s attack, the hero avoids retaliation.
 If summoned after, the skeleton avoids retaliation on its initial strike, then joins the attack rotation, following the usual [attack](#attack) and [retaliation rules](#retaliation).
 The skeleton is discarded at the end of combat if it survives.